Solar (singer): 2022–2024: 容: Face, theatre debut and continued OST and competition judging appearances

-2024–present: The Return of Solar Emotion, Colours, Musicals, Movie Debut and touring
+2024–present: The Return of Solar Emotion, Colours, Musicals, Movie Debut, Expansion to Chinese Market and touring

 On January 10, 2024, Solar announced the return of her Solar Emotion Project after 5 years with Solar Emotion Part.7, remaking Kim Kwang-seok's "Love Has Gone".
 Solar Emotion Part.7 was released on January 18, 2023.
 IZM critic Jang Junhwan reviewed the cover, regarding it as a "good example of a successful remake" and rated it three out of five stars.

 In March 2024, Solar launched her official fanclub called "Yongsoonie" (용순이) to support the release of her new album and concert.
 On April 8, Solar announced her second EP titled Colours.
 Colours was released on April 30.
 On May 7, Solar won her second music show award as a solo artist on SBS MTV's The Show for "But I".
 On the same day, she announced her second solo concert titled "Colours", performing at the Blue Square Mastercard Hall on June 1 and 2, 2024.
 The tour went on from June to October, with stops in Manila, Taiwan, Japan, Hong Kong, Singapore and Macau.

 On October 14, 2024, Solar announced the return of her Solar Emotion Project with a teaser of Solar Emotion Part.
 8 drawing film that was posted on her official social media pages.
 The project includes a remake of "First Love" by Hikaru Utada and "Love Letter" (나 그대에게 모두 드리리) by Lee Jang Hee.
 A mood sampler was released on October 20, 2024, with the sound of cassette tape and Solar's narration about her first love "To my first love, I will remember the love you taught me for the rest of my life".
 Solar then puts a letter in the mailbox after much thought.
 The video contains the unique loneliness and warmth of autumn, catches the eyes of fans.
 On October 21, Solar announced her first talk concert "Know Your Place" for November 17.
 "Colors" was listed as the "Top 50 best K-pop tracks of 2024" by British magazine Dazed, highlighting the song as a rare example of diverse LGBTQ+ representation in K-pop.

-On October 5, 2024, it was announced that Solar would be returning to acting and making her big screen debut in the supernatural thriller The Cursed (previously titled Gory: A Horror Tale) directed by Hong Won-ki.
-She will be acting alongside Moon Chae-won, Yoo Jae-myung, Seo Young-hee, Won Hyun-joon, Cha Sun-woo, Son Juyeon, Bae Su-min, and Seo Ji-soo.
-The movie will be previewed on September 9, 2025, and officially released on September 17, 2025.
-Solar will portray Mi-yeon, who comes to a rural village to fulfill her dream of becoming a famous writer.
+On October 5, 2024, it was announced that Solar would be returning to acting in the supernatural thriller The Cursed directed by Hong Won-ki.
+The movie was previewed on September 9 and officially released on September 17, 2025.
+Solar portrays Mi-yeon, who comes to a rural village to fulfill her dream of becoming a famous writer.